How a Digital Agency Used InstaVR to Create an Immersive, Compelling 360 VR Experience for the US Navy’s Largest Annual Exhibition

 Distributing “Disrupt the Future” for Exhibition Attendees to View

 The main audience for the app is US Navy personnel.
 However, they expect that the product will go public on YouTube and possibly in the app stores.
 Since their audience would also consist of senior Navy leadership, those less familiar with VR/360 technology, it was important to create an easy-to-use experience.

 “We wanted to keep it simple, flexible and mobile,” said Bellino.
 “As a cost-effective branded solution, we decided on Cardboard for the Navy conference.”
 Because they were able to brand the pop-up viewers to fit the Navy’s theme for the booth “Toughness.
 Reach.
 Readiness.”
 This would provide a fun, yet robust solution for event goers, while offering a unique give-away.
 GearVR is a relatively inexpensive yet quality experience for mobile VR/360 video.
 With a slightly better field of view and a higher quality experience, they also wanted to offer the Gear VR experience for attendees at the conference.
 Because their product is live action 360 (no CG or gameplay), the more expensive headset options and tethered systems were not necessary or practical in this situation.

-What’s Next for Left of Creative?
+What’s the Next InstaVR Project for Customer Left of Creative?